jbairoso/Professional-README-Generator/README.md

   ## Description
-  a command line application that accepts user input
+  This is a command line application that accepts user input

   ## Installation
-  go to my github repo, git clone in your terminal, answer the prompt questions
+  go to my github repo, then git clone into your terminal, "npm i", "node index"

   ## Usage
-  answer the prompt questions and see your completed ReadMe at the end
+  Answer the questions and then you'll be provided with a professional ReadMe

   ## Languages
   JavaScript,Node